Chip-Biscuit/hp-goblet-of-fire-fix/README.md

 Default for aspect ratio is 1 which is (16:9)

-if you would like to leave feedback please use the form provided:
+if you would like to leave feedback or submit a bug please use the form provided:

 https://docs.google.com/forms/d/e/1FAIpQLSfB_JaV0byMWQr69lJmLK1ge9vRrBQQM7TqqucLpAp_6aIyBA/viewform?usp=sharing